codeguy/php-the-right-way/_posts/11-04-01-Complementary-Testing-Tools.md

 * [Mockery] is a Mock Object Framework which can be integrated with [PHPUnit] or [PHPSpec]
 * [Prophecy] is a highly opinionated yet very powerful and flexible PHP object mocking framework.
 It's integrated with [PHPSpec] and can be used with [PHPUnit].
+* [php-mock]  is a library to help to mock PHP native functions.
+* [Humbug] is a PHP implementation of [Mutation Testing] to help to measure the effectiveness of your tests.

 [Selenium]: http://seleniumhq.org/